Milan Barteska

 Milan Barteska (born 17 June 1973) is a Czech football midfielder.
-He made over 250 appearances in the Gambrinus liga.
-He also played international football at under-21 level for Czech Republic U21.
+He made over 250 appearances in the Czech First League.
+He also played international football at under-21 level for Czech Republic U21, scoring once in nine appearances.

 Barteska announced his retirement from football in January 2011, having played 270 matches at the top level in the Czech Republic.